Is EGR Delete the Same as DPF Delete? Key Differences Explained

 3.2 The Lows: What You Need to Consider Before Pulling the Trigger

 But let’s not kid ourselves.
-Every action has a reaction.
+Every action reacts.
 And with EGR and DPF deletes, that reaction can be a little harsh:

 · Legal Issues: Let’s face it.
 Deleting your EGR and DPF systems is illegal in many places if you drive on public roads.
 Get caught, and you’re looking at fines or even having your truck put out of service.